ABOUT KATIE BERGLØF (Long Bio)

 She moved to Washington state (where her twin sister resides) in January 2020 before the pandemic hit and a parent passed away.
 It was a challenging year where she received two major surgeries, lost over eighty pounds, overcame C-PTSD.
 However, she found solace in starting her Musicians Dystonia and Injury Live Talk series, in recovering her health, improving her playing, and enrolling in a university.

-Katie is currently pursuing her masters degree in non-profit arts leadership.
+Katie is currently pursuing her masters degree in non-profit arts leadership, and serves on the Arts Education Partnership Advisory Council as a graduate student representative.
 She enjoys playing horn with the Pacific Northwest Chamber Orchestra, and also plays in a brass quintet (Hilltop Brass) with her twin sister and brother-in-law (both trumpet players).

 I don't know what God has planned for my future or if I am capable of accomplishing much for those who have suffered the loss of something indispensable to them.
 However, I want to give a huge thank you to my family, friends, mentors, blog readers, and musicians who have reached out to me who have continually supported, motivated, and inspired me to persevere in life and to never give up on my dreams and goals.